-Tennessee Trails Association firmly respects your privacy and will attempt to handle that personal information about visitors is handled responsibly.
+The Tennessee Trails Association firmly respects your privacy and will attempt to responsibly handle any and all of your personal information.

 Browsing Our Website

 You can browse www.TennesseeTrails.org, subject to our website Terms of Service, without telling us who you are and without revealing any personal information.
 The only information we collect from a typical ordinary web site visit (one that does not involve a form submission) is your IP address, the pages you view and the date and time you view them.
 We use this information to measure site activity in order to improve the usefulness of our website to our visitors.